RigelOrion251/FRC_2022-2023/README.md

 # Copy Last Years Robot Code

-To put last years code into the project, open 2 directory folders.
-Navigate to a flash drive contains last year' "robot" directory.
-Navigate the Project's "robot" directory (<Drive_Letter>:\Users\Public\Documents\GitHub\FRC_2022-2023\Robot_Code\Last_Year\src\main\java\frc\robot).
-Each directory will have two files:
+To put last years code into the project.
+Last year's robot code in isn the Robot_Code directory.
+Open the file Robot.java and select "Raw" button in the upper right.
+Right click on the "Raw" display, select "Save as", navigate to the Project's "robot" directory,

+  {Drive_Letter}\Users\Public\GitHub\FRC_2022-2023\Robot_Code\Last_Year\src\main\java\frc\robot

+Type in the name Robot.java, and select Ok to save it over the current Robot.java file.
+In the above directory, there will now be two files:

 Main.java
 Robot.java

-Replace the Project's "Robot.java" file with Last Year's "Robot.java" file.
+The "Robot.java" file contains Last Year's "Robot.java" file.

 # Git Update